-The Celtics took Russell in the 1956 NBA Draft, and Russell averaged 14.7 points and a league high 19.6 rebounds per game as a rookie, leading a Celtics team featuring future Hall of Famers Bob Cousy, Tom Heinsohn, and Bill Sharman to the 1957 NBA title.
+The Celtics took Russell in the 1956 NBA Draft.
+He averaged 14.7 points and a league-high 19.6 rebounds as a rookie, leading Boston, which also featured future Hall of Famers Bob Cousy, Tom Heinsohn and Bill Sharman to the 1957 NBA title.

 Jones followed the same path as Russell as they were teammates at USF, at the Olympics and with the Celtics.